Yeshilearns/ATMMachine/README.md

 A simple ATM Machine project built in Java to demonstrate the State Design Pattern as part of a Software Engineering assignment.
 The ATM changes behavior based on its current state — NoCard, HasCard, and Authenticated — following clean object-oriented design principles.

-🔎 Features
+Features:

-Implements the State Pattern
+- Implements the State Pattern

-Three ATM states:
+- Three ATM states:

 NoCardState